kevinrae001/kevinrae001.github.io/_projects/campervan/index.md

 ## Build gallery

-The block below automatically renders **all images in this project folder** (png/jpg/jpeg/webp/gif).
-If you don’t want an image to show, move it out of the folder or rename it with a prefix like `_ignore-`.

 {% assign parts = page.path | split:'/' %}
 {% assign project_dir = '/' | append: parts[0] | append:'/' | append: parts[1] | append:'/' %}
 {% assign exts = ".png,.jpg,.jpeg,.webp,.gif" | split: "," %}